Republican Senator Threatens Citizen With Arrest If They Continue Asking For A Town Hall

 Activists have flooded their representatives’ offices across the country with unprecedented volume of calls on a range of issues.
 Activists have also jammed town halls since the election, especially for Republican representatives, and reacted strongly to Republican threats to gut the Affordable Care Act, Social Security and Medicare.
 So Johnson is far from alone in having a set of constituents who are enthusiastic about exercising their right to petition the government for a redress of grievances, as enshrined in the First Amendment.

-But on Wednesday, he likely became the first Republican representative to begin threatening his constituents for their attempts to petition his office.
+But in February, he likely became the first Republican representative to begin threatening his constituents for their attempts to petition his office.
 Citizen Action of Wisconsin posted a letter allegedly postmarked to a Wisconsin citizen whose name is blacked out in the image.
 The letter reads:

 This Cease and Desist letter is to inform you that any further communication from you to U.S. Senator Ron Johnson’s office can only be done in writing.
 This means that you are not to call or visit any of Senator Johnson’s staff or any of his offices at any time.